 The classroom gives teachers an ideal opportunity to explore links between curriculum areas and spiritual development.
-It also allows teachers to give the children spiritual 'prompts' which may be appropriate throughout the week, Christian season or year.
+The teacher can raise ultimate questions and give time for reflection.

 What reflective elements would you expect to find in a Church school classroom?